duncanmcclean/duplicator/README.md

 ![Addon Demo](https://github.com/doublethreedigital/duplicator/raw/master/demo.gif)

-# Duplicator
+## Duplicator

 Duplicator makes it painless for content editors to duplicate existing entries, right from within the Statamic Control Panel.

-While Duplicator itself is free and doesn't require a license, you can [optionally donate to Duncan](https://duncanm.dev/donate), the developer behind it to show your appreciation.
+This repository contains the source code of Duplicator.
+While Duplicator itself is free and doesn't require a license, you can [donate to Duncan](https://duncanm.dev/donate), the developer behind it to show your appreciation.

 ## Installation